 Bobby & Randy

-This is Bobby Patterson and Randy Knowles.
-The same Bobby who won FIVE I.E.B.S. awards for this most recent year.
-His band will be rocking a couple Cruises on Saturday, but on this Friday afternoon, our Best Blues Male Vocalist, Best Blues Guitarist and Best Blues Performer, along with his also multi-award winning Bass Player will unhinge The Tap House Unchained.
-An incredible talented duo of blues music!
-Catch some of this before the Blues Cruise goes out at 7:30PM.
+This is Bobby Patterson AND Randy Knowles.
+Electrifying, make your jaw drop guitar playing, is what we have here.
+Bobby, winner of the 2019 Best Male Blues Performer, also won FIVE I.E.B.S. awards in 2018.
+To begin our Festival this Friday afternoon, this I.E.B.S. often credited Best Blues Male Vocalist, Best Blues Guitarist and Best Blues Performer, along with his also multi-award winning Bass Player, will unhinge The Tap House Unchained.
+An incredibly talented duo and masters of blues music!

 The Voices 4 Praise Gospel Singers